Lead(II,IV) oxide

-Lead(II,IV) oxide, also called red lead or minium, is the inorganic compound with the formula Pb3O4.
-A bright red or orange solid, it is used as pigment, in the manufacture of batteries, and rustproof primer paints.
-It is an example of a mixed valence compound, being composed of both Pb(II) and Pb(IV) in the ratio of two to one.
+Lead(II,IV) oxide, also called red lead, lead tetroxide, or minium, is the inorganic compound with the formula Pb3O4.
+A bright red or orange solid, it is used as pigment, in the manufacture of batteries, and in rustproof primer paints.
+It is an example of a mixed-valence compound, being composed of both Pb(II) and Pb(IV) in the ratio of 2:1.

 Structure

-Lead(II,IV) oxide is lead(II) orthoplumbate(IV) [Pb(2+)]2[PbO4(4−)].
-It has a tetragonal crystal structure at room temperature, which then transforms to an orthorhombic (Pearson symbol oP28, Space group Pbam, No. 55) form at temperature 170 K. This phase transition only changes the symmetry of the crystal and slightly modifies the interatomic distances and angles.
+Lead(II,IV) oxide is lead(II) orthoplumbate(IV), [Pb(2+)]2[PbO4(4−)].
+It has a tetragonal crystal structure at room temperature, which then transforms to an orthorhombic (Pearson symbol oP28, Space group Pbam, 55) form at temperature 170 K. This phase transition only changes the symmetry of the crystal and slightly modifies the interatomic distances and angles.